vinceskahan/junk/README.md

 ### (5) edit your ~/ssh/config file and add an entry for your remote host

 For hostname, use the hostname you used above.
-For this example, the file would look like:
+For this example, the file would contain.

 ````
 host pi4jr